-

 - 1910 - the first Louisiana CPA certificate based on the CPA exam was issued, since then all by examination

-- 1975 - bachelor’s degree requirement to sit for the examination 1980 licensing changed from “one tier” to a “two tier” basis, and mandatory CPE for licensees became effective (there have been 6 – 3 year cycles)
+- 1975 – bachelor’s degree requirement to sit for the examination 1980 licensing changed from “one tier” to a “two tier” basis, and mandatory CPE for licensees became effective

 - 1983 - modified the experience requirement for licensing